The Kraftwerk FAQ »

 - Who created the design and the video of Electric Cafe?

-Kraftwerk's studio, 'Klingklang', is originally located in Düsseldorf, Germany.
-This address is still one of the official addresses of the Klingklang Konsum Produkt GmbH.
-It is said that in 2009 it was moved to Meerbusch, located just outside Düsseldorf - it is also an official address.
+It is said that in 2009 it was moved to Meerbusch, located just outside of Düsseldorf - it is still (April of 2017) also an official address.

-Anyway, the studio is not open to visitors...
+Anyway, the studio, can be anywhere, is not open to visitors...

-From the Word Tour 2004 the official Kraftwerk site shows some (minimal) information about the concerts (date, place, venue).
+From the year 2002, the official Kraftwerk site shows some information about the concerts (date, place, venue).

 Forums and mailing lists are good source of news about the band's activities, including concerts.